Xavulu/nekew/README.md

 nekew --input "path to file" --kill TRUE --mode decrypt --output "output directory" --sensitive
 ```

-### WARNING
+### WARNINGS
-PLEASE remember your password for encryption otherwise you're basically just using ransomware on your files
+- PLEASE remember your password for encryption otherwise you're basically just using ransomware on your files
+- If you use the sensitive flag during file encryption you must also use it during file decryption.
+The opposite is also true i.e if the flag isn't present during encryption it shouldnt be there for decryption.
+If you mess up with this it will throw an error and create an empty file

+## TODO
+- Implement compression for encryption cause the files can end up MASSSIVE otherwise
+- Make the kill argument a flag instead
+- Test on windows and add binary releases for windows/mac/linux
+- Make errors look better for the end user

 ₍˄·͈༝·͈˄*₎◞ ̑̑  (=Φܫ Φ=)∫  ฅ(＾・ω・＾ฅ)